|Assignee:||Eric Davis||% Done:|

 Could you please check and confirm that it works with all distributed themes?
 Once that's done, I vote for inclusion / replacement of the RTL theme.

-#4 Updated by Orgad Shaneh almost 8 years ago
+#4 Updated by Orgad Shaneh about 8 years ago

 I wouldn't submit it without checking :)

 I added another entry for <pre> in the css, and made a few changes in the translation file (can I have svn account for the translation, instead of posting it here with each change?)

 #5 Updated by Holger Just about 8 years ago